tanujgupta18/Dice-Game/README.md

 # Dice Game

 A simple dice game built with React where you select a number and roll a dice.
-If your selected number matches the dice roll, you earn points, otherwise, you lose points.
+If your selected number matches the dice roll, you earn points; otherwise, you lose points.

 ## Features